dcmoss87/PDF2Audiobook/README.md

 ### Setup

-  1. Download the code file from [GitHub](https://github.com/dcmoss87/PDF2Audiobook).
+  1. Download the application files from [GitHub](https://github.com/dcmoss87/PDF2Audiobook).

   2. Place PDF file to be converted into the C:\Users\Your_Username subdirectory.